 And as I always advise clients, you always want to leave your viewer wanting more.
 So while pieces of video you like may get cut in post-production, remember that a shorter video often helps you reach your goal more effectively than a long video.

-Here’s a thought leadership video we recently produced for our client Marshall Strategy.
-At a little over 2 minutes, it’s just long enough to demonstrate enough domain expertise, but short enough that it doesn’t drag.
+Here’s a thought leadership video we produced for our client Marshall Strategy.
+At a little over two minutes, it’s just long enough to demonstrate enough domain expertise, but short enough that it doesn’t drag.
 I think the video also leaves the viewer wanting to learn more.

 Who are you targeting?
 Where will your video be viewed?
 And do you have control over where it will be viewed?
 These, too, are important factors.